Pressure at infinity and strong positive recurrence in negative curvature

 It does not depend on $K$ nor $c$.
 Moreover, when $\PGur(F)>0$, then

 \end{defi} Gurevič was the first to introduce this definition (for the potential $F = 0$) in the context of symbolic dynamics, see~\cite{Gurevic}.
-The equality $\PGur(F)=\Pvar(F)$ has been proven in~\cite{Bowen} for compact manifolds and $F=0$, in~\cite{BR} for compact manifolds and Hölder potentials.
+The equality $\PGur(F)=\Pvar(F)$ has been proven in~\cite{Bowen} for compact manifolds and $F=0$, in~\cite{BR} for compact manifolds and Hölder-continuous potentials.
 The equality $\delta_\Gamma(F)=\PGur(F)$ is due to Ledrappier~\cite{Ledrappier} in the compact case.

-In the noncompact case, when $F\equiv 0$, Sullivan~\cite{Sull84} and Otal-Peigné~\cite{OP} proved that $\delta_\Gamma=\Pvar$, and Roblin~\cite{Roblin} proved that $\PGur=\delta_\Gamma$ The equality between the three notions of pressures for general Hölder potentials on noncompact manifolds is done in~\cite[Thm.~4.2]{PPS}.
+In the noncompact case, when $F\equiv 0$, Sullivan~\cite{Sull84} and Otal-Peigné~\cite{OP} proved that $\delta_\Gamma=\Pvar$, and Roblin~\cite{Roblin} proved that $\PGur=\delta_\Gamma$.
+The equality between the three notions of pressures for general Hölder-continuous potentials on noncompact manifolds is done in~\cite[Thm.~4.7 and Thm.~6.1]{PPS}.